ambyshframber/avc2/avc2.md

 # AVC2 formal specification

 The following is the specification for any emulator of the AVC2 VCPU.
-It is NOT the documentation
+It is NOT the documentation for the reference implementation, also contained within this repository.

-## Preface
+## 1: Preface

 AVC2 is a virtual CPU, inspired by the Uxn/Varvara platform.
 It is intended to be complex enough to allow high-level work and support indefinite extensions, but still simple enough to not hamper its educational or enternainment value.
 It is presented as a fun toy or a set of problems to solve, rather than a serious development platform.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-## Processor and memory structure
+## 2: Processor and memory structure

 AVC2 is a stack-based system.
 It possesses 4 registers, although none are available through the usual method.
 The registers are as follows: